fanluo12/LC/Stack/README.md

 ## 20. Valid Parentheses
 Use stack to push other side of brackets once meet brackets.
 For example, when we have ( or ([{ we push ) or )]}.
 In this case we have unfinished brackets in our stack.
 If new element(unfinished brackets) is not same with stack.pop(), then it's not valid.
 Also, if stack is empty() if new element looping, it's also false

 ## 150. Evaluate Reverse Polish Notation && 224.
-Basic Calculator
+Basic Calculator && 227.
+Basic Calculator II
 ### 150
 For loop through string array.
 1. Once meet "+", push sum of two element popped from stack